Saturday 22 April 2017, 2.30pm

 St Mary Magdalene’s Church, Twyning GL20 6DA

-In association with the Worcestershire Organists’ Association, Andrew Caskie, assistant managing director of Nicholson & Co., will give an illustrated talk/recital on our founder John Nicholson (1815–1895) and the place of his instruments within the development of the English Victorian organ.
+The April meeting of the Worcestershire Organists’ Association will feature an illustrated talk/recital by Andrew Caskie, assistant managing director of Nicholson & Co., on our founder John Nicholson (1815–1895) and the place of his instruments within the development of the English Victorian organ.

 Illustrations will be played on the 2-manual 23-stop organ in St Mary Magdalene’s Church, Twyning.
 Completed in 1886, this was the last organ built by John Nicholson.
 A full restoration to original condition was completed by Nicholson & Co. in 2004.